Ice Fishing Lakes In New Hampshire

 The best ice fishing lakes in NH include Lake Winnipesaukee, Lake Sunapee and Newfound Lake.
 The most popular species through the ice, across the state, include trout, perch and bass.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.

 Ice fishing is a popular winter activity in New Hampshire, offering anglers a unique and exciting way to pursue various fish species.
 The state's frozen lakes and ponds provide excellent opportunities for ice fishing enthusiasts.
 Some of the common fish species sought after during the winter months include yellow perch, black crappie, chain pickerel, northern pike, and even trout in select locations.
 These species are known to be active under the ice, providing anglers with the chance to experience the thrill of ice fishing.

 Anglers employ different methods and techniques when ice fishing in New Hampshire.
 Tip-ups are a popular choice, which are devices set up on the ice with baited lines that trigger a flag when a fish bites.
 This allows anglers to monitor multiple holes simultaneously.
 Ice fishing rods are also commonly used, typically shorter in length to accommodate the confined space on the ice.
 These rods are paired with small jigs, spoons, or baited hooks to entice fish into biting.
 Augers or ice drills are essential tools to create holes in the ice for fishing, allowing anglers to access the water beneath.